qfpl/state-machine-testing/20180305-YLJ-proposal.md

 Automated testing is key to ensuring the ongoing health and wellbeing of any software project, giving developers and users confidence that their software works as intended.
-Property based testing is a significant step forward compared to traditional unit tests, exercising code with randomly generated inputs and ensuring that key properties hold.
+Property based testing is a significant step forward compared to traditional unit tests, exercising code with randomly generated inputs to ensure that key properties hold.
 However, both of these techniques tend to be used at the level of individual functions.
 Many important properties of an application only appear at a higher level, and depend on the state of the application under test.
 The Haskell library hedgehog, a relative newcomer to the property based testing world, includes facilities for